cristianmontalba/cristianmontalba.github.io/_pages/about.md

   - /about.html
 ---

-I develop MRI and AI solutions for clinical translation, building quantitative neuroimaging biomarkers to better understand and diagnose neurological and psychiatric disorders — including multiple sclerosis, glioma, psychosis, and autism.
+I develop MRI and AI solutions for clinical translation, building quantitative neuroimaging biomarkers to better understand neurological and psychiatric disorders — including multiple sclerosis, glioma, psychosis.

-My research covers 1.5T and 3T MRI platforms, where I design and lead studies using fMRI, DTI, and QSM, from data acquisition through image processing and analysis.
-To translate complex imaging data into clinically meaningful insights, I develop interpretable machine learning models, covering data curation, feature engineering, and predictive modeling using Matlab, Python, FSL, SPM, and scikit-learn.
+Working across 1.5 and 3T platforms, I design studies using fMRI, DTI, and QSM — from acquisition to analysis — and develop interpretable ML models, covering data curation, feature engineering, and predictive modeling using Python, MATLAB, FSL, SPM, and scikit-learn, converting complex imaging data to clinically meaningful insights.

 Beyond research, I am deeply committed to Open Science and global MRI education.
 I co-direct the MRI Together [MRI Together](https://mritogether.esmrmb.org/) initiative and co-lead SWiM and Conexxin through ESMRMB's [CAMERA](https://www.cameramriafrica.org/) program — working to make advanced MRI knowledge accessible in low- and middle-income countries, from image acquisition across MR platforms to image processing analysis and design.
 I also serve as a reviewer for *JMRI*, *Radiography Journal*, and *Radiology: Artificial Intelligence*.

 ## Education